-The first two categories in the response time performance plan are SCA patients and CTAS level I patients.
+The first two categories in the response time performance plan are SCA patients and CTAS Level I patients.
 For each of these two categories the MOHLTC has set the response time target and it is up to the municipality to target and then report the percentage of the time that they will meet the response time target.
 For SCA patients the provincial response time standard for getting a defibrillator to the call is six (6) minutes from the time the ambulance crew is notified.
 The municipality is permitted to count the time that any defibrillator (including Fire Department and Public Access Defibrillators) was used to assist a victim of SCA.

 For CTAS Level I patients the provincial response time standard (from the time the paramedic crew is notified of the call until the time they arrive at the scene) is eight (8) minutes.
+These standards are the same for urban centres but due to the geographical areas and travel distances of rural services, this number is more difficult to achieve.